serendie/figma-utils/README.md

 ## sync-to-figma

-Syncs tokens from a JSON file to Figma.
+Syncs tokens from JSON files to Figma.

 ## sync-from-figma

-Syncs tokens from Figma to a JSON file.
+Syncs tokens from Figma to JSON files.